Skip to content

 • Arrange funds, if required

-• Register your business – Get in touch with Cooperate Affairs Commission (CAC) at the federal level for registering your company.
+• Register your business – Get in touch with the Cooperate Affairs Commission (CAC) at the federal level to register your company.
 For state-level business, registration contact the Chamber of Commerce.

 What do I need to start a business in Nigeria?